traefik/pluginproviderdemo/readme.md

 log:
   level: DEBUG

-pilot:
-  token: xxxxx

 experimental:
-  devPlugin:
-    goPath: /plugins/go
+  localPlugins:
+    example:
       moduleName: github.com/traefik/pluginproviderdemo

 providers:
   plugin:
-    # in dev mode (`devPlugin`) the name of the plugin is always `dev`.
-    dev:
+    example:
       pollInterval: 2s
 ```

+(In the above example, the `pluginproviderdemo` plugin will be loaded from the path `./plugins-local/src/github.com/traefik/pluginproviderdemo`.)

 ## Defining a Plugin